 Finely mince peppers in a food processor, put pepper mixture in a saucepan along with the vinegar & sugar.
 Be sure to stir it pretty often while bringing it to a rolling boil, once there, let it cook for 5 minutes.
 Remove it from the heat, stir in the pectin and food coloring.
 Ladle into sterilized jars (leave ½” head space) and seal.
 (I processed mine for 5 min).

-PLEASE FOLLOW USDA GUIDELINES FOR PROPER STERILIZATION AND CANNING PROCEDURES!
+PLEASE FOLLOW USDA GUIDELINES FOR PROPER STERILIZATION, CANNING & STORING PROCEDURES!

-* I make no clams or guarantees :) ..except this is AMAZING with cream cheese on a cracker!
+* I make no clams or guarantees, except this is AMAZING with a slather of cream cheese on a cracker!